 Session 1: The promise and the hype of ‘personalised medicine’

-In recent years a significant gap has emerged between the promise of progress made by industry, researchers and politicians on the one hand and the reality of biomarker-based personalised medicine in research findings and clinical practice on the other.
+In recent years a significant gap has emerged between the promise of progress made by industry, researchers and politicians, and the reality of biomarker-based personalised medicine in research findings and clinical practice.
 A variety of problems – commercial, scientific, clinical and public – may arise when the hype meets the reality of slow progress or no progress.
-This session will explore the dynamics and ethics of hype and promise in relation to personalised medicine.
+This session explored the dynamics and ethics of hype and promise in relation to personalised medicine.

 Questions for discussion included: